-- 1. Green audit / Environment audit
+1.Green audit / Environment audit

-- 2. Energy audit
+2. Energy audit

-- 3. Clean and green campus initiatives

-- 4. Beyond the campus environmental promotion activities
+- 3. Clean and green campus initiatives - 4.
+Beyond the campus environmental promotion activities

-File Description Document Report on Environmental Promotional activities conducted beyond the campus with geo tagged photographs with caption and date View Document Policy document on environment and energy usage Certificate from the auditing agency View Document Green audit/environmental audit report from recognized bodies View Document Certificates of the awards received from recognized agency (if any).
+Acsponse.
+A. All of the above File Description Document Report on Environmental Promotional activities conducted beyond the campus with geo tagged photographs with caption and date View Document Policy document on environment and energy usage Certificate from the auditing agency View Document Green audit/environmental audit report from recognized bodies View Document Certificates of the awards received from recognized agency (if any).
 View Document Provide Links for any other relevant document to support the claim (if any) View Document